Kate Cole (engineer): Career

 Cole runs her own consultancy company Cole Health.
 She is also the 2022 President of the Australian Institute of Occupational Hygienists.

 She also advised on ventilation, respiratory protection, and health and safety during the COVID-19 pandemic.

 Awards

-Cole was named as one of the Top 100 Women of Influence by the Australian Financial Review in 2018 and is also one of Science & Technology Australia's Superstars of STEM.
+Cole was named as one of the Top 100 Women of Influence by the Australian Financial Review in 2018 and is also one of Science & Technology Australia's Superstars of STEM for 2019–2020.

-In 2022, she was awarded the Medal of the Order of Australia for her work protecting the health of workers on large-scale infrastructure projects and included on the COVID-19 Honour Roll for her work during the pandemic.
+In 2022, she was awarded the Medal of the Order of Australia for her work protecting the health of workers on large-scale infrastructure projects and was included on the COVID-19 Honour Roll for her work during the pandemic.

+Media

+Cole speaks about preventing silicosis and other silica-related diseases on the ABC radio national.